nzaillian/marcellus/README.md

 One of my motivations for creating this tool was the difficulty I had hacking gitolite.
 I've tried to keep the operation of this tool easy to understand.
 Marcellus is really just a collection of simple utilities.
+I strongly encourage you to read all of the implementation outline below if you plan on using Marcellus.

-Marcellus relies on openSSH's "forced command" feature.
+Marcellus is built atop openSSH's "forced command" feature.
-If you prefix "command=&lt;command&gt;" to any of the lines containing public keys in the "authorized\_keys" file sshd is reading from to authenticate the "git" user, the specified command will run after the user is authenticated.
+If you prefix "command=&lt;command&gt;" to any of the lines containing public keys in the "authorized\_keys" file sshd reads from to authenticate the "git" user, the specified command will run after the user is authenticated.
 SSH will also add an environment variable named "SSH\_ORIGINAL\_COMMAND" containing the user's original command to the environment in which the command (in the line of the authorized\_keys file) is